NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

     /projects/NS9252K/share/esmvaltool/

 The ``config/config-ipcc.yml`` file should provide paths to relevant data on Nird.
 These settings are probably adequate for most users, but can be altered to include additional model output or observational datasets from other sources.
 Model data are stored in a directory structure following the DKRZ convention.
-A list of tested recipes is available in ``list_of_working_recipes.md``.
+A list of tested recipes is available under the ``tested_recipes`` folder.

 auxiliary_data/
   Auxiliary data needed to run some esmvaltool recipes, e.g. shapefiles for map plotting or data extraction.